imambujshukla7/trustballot/README.md

 - **NEAR Protocol**: Blockchain platform for secure and transparent smart contracts.

 - **React**: JavaScript library for building interactive user interfaces.

+- **Bootstrap and React-Bootstrap:** Styling and UI components are built using Bootstrap and React-Bootstrap.

+- **JavaScript (Node.js):** JavaScript is used for various components, including the integration tests.

 - **Cloudflare**: Web infrastructure and security platform for reliable deployment.